Down to the Economy

 What would our societies and economies look like if they were designed by those with Down Syndrome?

 Societies value intelligence, and most are developed according to a very specific kind of intelligence that values technical and instrumental capabilities.
-However, this has not necessarily led us to desirable societies as large swaths of the population experience injustice and insecurity.
+However, this has not necessarily led us to desirable societies, as large swaths of the population experience injustice and insecurity.
 In search of a different and more equitable future, this project imagines a society based on a different kind of intelligence.
+We have been working with members of the Down Syndrome community to hear their thoughts on a variety of socio-economic issues, ranging from housing shortage to the destruction of the rainforest.
+What we learned is that we are not so different from each other, but rather those with Down Syndrome hold more distilled versions of many social values.
+However, where we differ vastly is our experience of the world.

 Vienne Chan approaches money as a medium of social sculpture and seeks ways of re-imagining it to better address social needs.
 She has held a European Media Art Platform (EMAP) residency at m-Cult in Helsinki (2020), a Weisman Art Museum Creative Collaboration residency with the Carlson School of Management at the University of Minnesota (2019).
 Vienne holds a MFA in Public Art and New Artistic Strategies from Bauhaus Universität Weimar, and was a recipient of a Rosa Luxemburg Foundation Scholarship.
 She is currently on the editorial board for the peer-reviewed journal, Money on the Left.
 Vienne lives in Duisburg, Germany.